-Before your business, regardless of its entity type (sole proprietorship, LLC, corporation, etc.), does business under any name other than its legal name, it’s required by Georgia law to file a DBA name in the county where the business is located.
+Before your business, regardless of its entity type (sole proprietorship, LLC, corporation, etc.), does business under any name other than its legal name, it’s required by Georgia law to file an application for trade name registration in the county where the business is located.
 You’ll need to do the same for every county where you intend to do business.

-This guide will take you through the steps and considerations to get a DBA name in Georgia.
-We will explain how to choose a name, the process to register your DBA name, and how to maintain compliance for your DBA name.
+Although we don’t currently support Georgia trade name registration, this guide will take you through the steps and considerations to get one.
+We will explain how to choose a name, the process to register your DBA name, and how to renew one to keep state compliant.

 A “doing business as” (DBA) name simply refers to the name the business operates under that is different from its legal name.
 It is also often called a “trade name” or “fictitious name.”
 In Georgia, a DBA name is referred to as a “trade name.”